minond/captainslog/README.md

 application](web).
 Note that the web application is itself made up of a web server and a background worker.

+There's also a separate [data synchronization](puller) application that is able to aggregate data from various services and send them to Captain's Log.

 Code and documentation for each service can be found in the appropriate directory and in the `docs` directory.